 Thyge of Bodega Frontío

 Here were several surprises at one stand: A new, young producer in the remote Arribes, Castilian area bordering Portugal.
 Furthermore the man behind the bodega is Danish, Thyge Benned Jensen.
 I’m learning every year, says Thyge, which is good.
 But much is already very good: Taste his two-weeks skin-contact Naranjito, another surprise for this region.
-The variety is doña blanca (even he the label indicates something else).
+The variety is doña blanca (even though the label indicates something else).

 Naranjito 2017 (B. Frontío)